Allied Health Professions/

 Top 10 Reasons to Pursue a Health Career Now

-Anesthesiologist assistants must first complete a four-year college degree, taking a pre-medical curriculum with course work in general and organic chemistry, advanced college math, general and advanced biology and physics.
+To become an anesthesiologist assistant, you must first complete a four-year college degree, taking a pre-medical curriculum with course work in general and organic chemistry; advanced college math, including calculus; and general and advanced biology and physics.

-The two-year, master’s level anesthesiologist assistant training program focuses on course work that enhances basic science knowledge in physiology, pharmacology, anatomy and biochemistry with special emphasis on the cardiovascular, respiratory, renal, nervous and neuromuscular systems.
+The two-year program focuses on course work that enhances basic science knowledge in physiology, pharmacology, anatomy and biochemistry with special emphasis on the cardiovascular, respiratory, renal, nervous and neuromuscular systems.